 For the above use cases, you will not need QR Codes in high number.
 So, you can create QR Codes simply by QR Code generator tool online.

 In order to share emergency contact details of the respective person, you can create a V Card QR Code.
-Upon scanning via a smartphone, the contact details will automatically be saved.
+Upon scanning via a smartphone, the end-users can instantly access the contact details.

 Besides information and safety, you can also provide entertainment to your tourists using QR Codes.
 That is, you can provide fun activities like: